 Black turns to purple, the color of absolute anger, of death even.
 The image is of a person holding a crayon and scribbling it across the sky - quite powerful - wanting to show the whole world just how angry he is.

 Perhaps this is the equivalent of the lightning that nearly always comes with thunder?
 But why a crayon?
 Is this person a mere child who likes to draw and create art with crayons?

-Could it be that the boy, the child, the teenager has had an argument with an adult, a father, an uncle, a grandfather who happens to have a mustache?
+Could it be that the boy, the child, or the teenager has had an argument with an adult, a father, an uncle, or a grandfather who happens to have a mustache?

 Sitting there on the steps, no longer angry, he begins to see the funny side of things, his mind conjuring up some witty joke or remark or new insight.
 Perhaps the mustache has tickled something inside?